veridibloc/plant-app/README.md

 In vercel create a _shared_ environment variable named `NPM_RC` and copy the content from `.npmrc` into it.
 Then assign this env var to all your projects that uses the package.

+> The Token for Vercel requires repo access also, otherwise you'll get permission errors.
+Addtionally, this doesn't work with yarn but npm.